Dominic263/ThriftShopper/README.md

 THRIFTSHOPPER APP

-Plan your grocery shopping, search prices and quality, and get deals, vouchers, and more!
+An app that helps to plan and schedule your grocery run, track and manage your spending, and even store your receipts for future reference.